 Launch of 311 Hotline

-The St. Kitts and Nevis Ministry of Health launched a 311 hotline in March 2020, the day the first two COVID-19 cases were announced in St. Kitts.
+The St. Kitts and Nevis Ministry of Health launched a 311 hotline in late March, 2020, the day the first two COVID-19 cases were announced in St. Kitts.
 UMHS students immediately started volunteering.

 “ Since day one, four UMHS students—Thanh Ngoc Le, Alex Kuruvilla, Evelyn Calpo and myself as well as two students from Windsor, Ritha Mera and Khalil Ali—have been working daily alongside local nurses, teachers, ministry of health workers to serve as liaisons between the general public and the government’s response to the pandemic,” UMHS student Yulia Kungurova said.
 “Throughout the process we have been under the supervision of Vera Edwards who is the Health Educator at the Health Promotion Unit at the St. Kitts and Nevis Ministry of Health and she was the one who informed me of this way for medical students to get involved and be useful at this time.”